- How do I apply to your graduate program?

 - Do you require the TOEFL or the IELTS for international students?
 What are the codes?

-Applicants from non-English-speaking countries must take the Test of English as a Foreign Language (TOEFL) OR the International English Language Testing System (IELTS) examination.
+Applicants from non-English-speaking countries must demonstrate English-language proficiency by taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) examination.
 Minimum required scores are 570 for the paper-based test, 230 for the computer-based test, and at least 68 for the internet-based test (iBT).
 Minimum required IELTS score is a 7 on a 9-point scale.

 - School Code: 4833